mmoran0032/essentials/README.md

 avail.
 As such, it can only be imported when using `python` to start a program, not `python3`.

+My new favorite thing, Anaconda, also currently does not play well with ROOT.
+Since I'm using python3, conda says that both `python3` and `python` are the python3 interpreter, which is silly.
+I can overwrite it, but I currently do not know if it installs correctly, since I haven't rerun the installation.

 Since I will no longer (hopefully) be in the academic run-around when I graduate, this should not be a problem and I won't be doing any work with ROOT.
 For now though, I have to deal with it (and I know enough about it currently